As an integrated school, Raphael House is governed by the Board of Trustees and the Proprietors Trust.

 My experience in leading schools has led me to an acute awareness that the three areas of governing, relational and systems leadership.
 All need to have a sound understanding of their roles and to be working to support, check, balance and correct one another in order for the whole school system to function healthily.

 Currently, my paid work is that of CEO for Steiner Education Aotearoa.

-I’ve been on the Board since 2019 and bring over 15 years’ experience in Marketing and Communications with me.
+I’ve been on the Trust and Board since 2019 and bring over 15 years’ experience in Marketing and Communications with me.
 I am excited to be part of creating a strong and sustainable Raphael House for our children and our grandchildren.